mixpanel/docs/pages/docs/cohort-sync/integrations/iterable.md

 The Iterable integration page will show a green export icon and details about the integration after it is connected.

+If you select the US or EU Iterable data center, data will be sent to the corresponding Iterable project.
+Note: Every Iterable API key is associated with a specific Iterable project, which means that it's also associated with a specific data center.
+Further reading: https://support.iterable.com/hc/en-us/articles/360043464871-API-Keys#api-keys-projects-and-data-centers

 To disable the connector, select the Iterable dropdown and click **Disconnect**.

 ## Export a Cohort